ornao/pp5_vintage/README.md

 ## Business Plan
 ### Executive Summary:

-Preloved is an online platform dedicated to connecting vintage and second-hand fashion enthusiasts with a curated selection of unique and high-quality clothing.
-Our mission is to make the world of vintage fashion accessible to all and promote sustainable shopping practices by giving "pre-loved" items a new life.
+Preloved is an online platform dedicated to connecting vintage and second-hand fashion enthusiasts with a selection of unique and high-quality clothing.
+Our mission is to make vintage fashion accessible to all and promote sustainable shopping practices by giving "pre-loved" items a new life.
 Our platform not only offers a diverse range of vintage treasures but also provides a seamless shopping experience, inspiring a sense of nostalgia and individuality.

 ### Mission and Vision:

 At Preloved, our mission is to celebrate individuality through timeless fashion pieces that tell stories.
 We envision a world where vintage and second-hand shopping is the norm, reducing fashion waste and contributing to a more sustainable and eco-friendly future.
-Our platform serves as a bridge between eras, offering a glimpse into the past while shaping a more conscious and stylish present.

 ### Target Market: